Image Credit: Bjoern Wylezich / Shutterstock

-The discovery of the powerful grain refining effect of zirconium was a huge step forward in the development of magnesium alloys back in 1937.
-The presence of zirconium provides sand castings a fine, equiaxed grain structure with standard grain sizes of 30-50 µm, compared to the comparatively coarse dendritic structure of Mg-Al-Zn) alloys.
+The 1937 discovery of the intense grain refining effect of zirconium was a major step forward in the development of magnesium alloys.
+The presence of zirconium gives a fine, equiaxed grain structure in sand castings, with typical grain sizes of 30-50 microns.
+This is compared to the relatively coarse dendritic structure of magnesium-aluminum-zinc (Mg-Al-Zn) alloys.
 As zirconium forms stable compounds with aluminum and manganese, it could not be used to grain refine Mg-Al-Zn alloys and, consequently, a totally new series of magnesium-zirconium (Mg-Zr) alloys was required.

-While the earlier Mg-Zr alloys had zinc as strengthening element, the successive alloys contained silver, thorium, and the recent alloys have yttrium.
-The majority of Mg-Zr alloys comprise rare earth elements such as neodymium, cerium, and lanthanum, which form uncomplicated eutectic systems with magnesium.
-This improves the castability since grain boundary networks of comparatively low melting point eutectics are formed.
+The first Mg-Zr alloys contained zinc as a strengthening element, while subsequent alloys contained thorium, silver and, most recently, yttrium.
+Most Mg-Zr alloys contain rare earth elements such as cerium, neodymium and lanthanum, each of which form simple eutectic systems with magnesium and enhance castability due to the formation of grain boundary networks of relatively low melting point eutectics.

 Mg-Zn-Rare Earth (RE)-Zr Alloys

-A few Mg-Zn-Zr alloys without rare earth elements, such as ZK51 (Mg 4.5%Zn 0.7%Zr), were created but were not extensively used because of poor weldability and castability.
+Some Mg-Zn-Zr alloys without rare earth elements, including ZK51 (Mg 4.5%Zn 0.7%Zr), have been developed but are not widely used due to their poor castability and weldability.

-Magnesium thorium alloys—ZT1 (HZ32) and TZ6 (ZH62)—were created for high-temperature creep resistance up to 350 °C. They are mainly used in aero engines, where optimal creep properties are crucial, as lightweight substitutes to titanium or high-temperature aluminum alloys.
+Magnesium thorium alloys, ZT1 (HZ32) and TZ6 (ZH62), were originally developed for high temperature creep resistance up to 350 °C. Today, these alloys are used primarily in aircraft engines, where good creep properties are essential, as lightweight alternatives to high-temperature aluminum alloys or titanium.

-However, issues relating to the production and foundry handling of Mg-Th alloys have resulted in complicated and expensive production processes, and environmental aspects have considerably raised the disposal costs.
-Hence, Mg-Th alloys are not being suggested for new projects while yttrium-containing alloys may probably be used for similar applications in future.
+However, concerns over the manufacturing and foundry handling of Mg-Th alloys have led to complex and costly production operations, while environmental factors have increased disposal costs significantly.
+Mg-Th alloys are not being considered for new projects and yttrium containing alloys are likely to be used for similar future applications.

 Silver-containing alloys were originally developed in an effort to improve ambient and high-temperature properties compared to Mg-Zn-RE-Zr alloys.
-Silver is the key strengthening element, apart from praseodymium or neodymium rare earth elements are also used.
-In the T6 heat-treated condition, good tensile properties are maintained at temperatures above 200 °C; however, the creep properties are low-grade compared to those of thorium-containing alloys.
+While silver is the main strengthening element, neodymium or praseodymium rare earth elements are also used.
+In the T6 heat-treated condition, good tensile properties are maintained at temperatures above 200 °C; however, the creep properties of these alloys are often inferior as compared to those of thorium-containing alloys.

-MSR (QE22) is the most common alloy that contains 2.5% silver.
-In a later advancement, EQ21—an economical, low-silver alloy—was developed.
-This alloy had comparable ambient temperature and moderately better high-temperature mechanical properties.
-In general, these alloys are used in engine casings and aerospace gearbox where enhanced high-temperature performance is essential, such as the Rolls Royce Tay intermediate casing.
+The most common silver-containing alloy is MSR (QE22), which contains 2.5% silver.
+In a later development, EQ21, which is a cheaper low silver alloy, was produced and found to have similar ambient temperature and slightly better high-temperature mechanical properties.
+These alloys are generally used in aerospace gearbox and engine casings, where improved high-temperature performance is required, such as the Rolls Royce Tay intermediate casing.

 Yttrium-Containing Alloys (WE Alloys)